 03 9035 9724

-Before moving to the Melbourne Graduate School of Education, Yvette worked as a researcher at the Faculty of Arts’ Research Unit for Multilingualism and Cross Cultural Communication.
-Her work across the two faculties has allowed her to engage with a range of areas from multiple perspectives, including second language teaching and learning, bilingualism and bilingual education, language program implementation and evaluation, and the use of ICT in program delivery and teaching practices.
+Yvette Slaughter is senior lecturer in language and literacy education at MGSE and her teaching focuses on second language acquisition and second language teaching methodologies.
+Before moving MGSE, Yvette worked as a researcher at the Faculty of Arts - Research Unit for Multilingualism and Cross-Cultural Communication.
+Her work across the two faculties has allowed her to engage with a range of areas from multiple perspectives, including plurilingual pedagogies and multilingualism in education; language policy and planning, bilingualism and bilingual education, and the use of ICT in both program delivery and teaching practices.

-Martina Tassone teaches primary language and literacy subjects at the Melbourne Graduate School of Education (MGSE).
-She also works with Catholic Education Melbourne to support primary school leadership teams with facilitating change in literacy learning and teaching.
+Martina Tassone teaches in the Master of Teaching and Master of Education language and literacy subjects at the Melbourne Graduate School of Education (MGSE).
+She has also worked on key literacy projects with Catholic Education Melbourne.
+She currently supports a number of Catholic Primary school leadership teams with facilitating change in literacy learning and teaching.

-She is currently completing her Doctor of Education.
-Her research involves investigating the assessment literacy knowledge of teachers in the early years of primary schooling.
+She is currently completing her Doctor of Education researching the assessment literacy of teachers in the early years of primary schooling.

 Dr Lucy Buzacott